soeque1/keras-apache-mxnet/docs/mxnet_backend/multi_gpu_training.md

 7. [Train the Model](#train-the-model)
 8. [References](#references)

-# Overview
+## Overview

-In this tutorial, we will use [Keras](https://keras.io/), with [Apache MXNet](https://mxnet.incubator.apache.org/) backend, on a multi-GPU machine, to train a Convolutional Neural Network (CNN) model on [CIFAR10 small images dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
+In this tutorial, you will use [Keras](https://keras.io/), with [Apache MXNet](https://mxnet.incubator.apache.org/) backend, on a multi-GPU machine, to train a Convolutional Neural Network (CNN) model on [CIFAR10 small images dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

 MXNet backend makes large scale multi-GPU model training in Keras significantly faster!
-See [benchmark results](https://github.com/awslabs/keras-apache-mxnet/tree/master/benchmark) for more details.
+See [benchmark results](../../benchmark/README.md) for more details.

-# Objective
+## Objective

 The main objective of this tutorial is to show *how to use multiple GPUs for training the neural network using Keras with MXNet backend*.

 MXNet backend supports Keras's [multi_gpu_model](https://keras.io/utils/#multi_gpu_model) API for distributed multi-gpu model training.
-All you have to do is pass either list of GPU IDs or count of GPUs to be used for training.
+All you have to do is pass either a list of GPU IDs or the number of GPUs to be used for training.

-Example, for training with `4 GPUs`, we create a multi_gpu_model by passing `gpus=4`.
+For example, when training with four GPUs, you configure the training by passing `gpus=4`.

 ```python
 model = Sequential()